warp-ds/elements/README.md

   ]
 ```

-Once you have tested it locally, make sure to remove the `@unocss-placeholder` from the static styles before pushing any changes to the repo.
+Once you have tested it locally, make sure to remove the `@unocss-placeholder` from the static styles before pushing any changes to the repository.

 ## License